Full-Stack-Data-Scientist/8_Deep_Learning_DEMO_DAY/README.md

  * A notebook that contains:
   * visualization of the data to analysis
   * the preprocessing
-  * anlysis of the model performance
+  * analysis of the model performance
  * the presentation used during the demo day
  * the code of the streamlit used during the presentation
  * the demo day presentation video: https://www.youtube.com/watch?v=UGFg89Nz5yo (in french)